 The expected result of this study will be a clearer picture of the distribution of E. fragi in the Strawberry River and its tributaries.
-This benefits Arkansas by providing abundance trends.
-Conservation of the important habitat within the tributaries of the Strawberry River seems to be a key to the long-term health of this species.
+By attempting to replicate earlier sampling methods for part of this project, Arkansas will also benefit by the comparison of current abundances to historical abundances.
+Conservation of important habitat within the tributaries of the Strawberry River seems to be a key to the long-term health of this species.
 This project will clearly identify the most critical habitat characteristics for this darter, and provide a clear picture of the trends in abundance over an almost 40-year time period.
 Species of greatest conservation need that inhabit the Ozark Highlands - White River ecobasin, and inhabit natural pools, riffles, or runs include Ammocrypta clara, Crystallaria asprella, Cyprinella camura, Erimystax harryi, E. uniporum, Lampetra aepyptera, L. appendix, Moxostoma anisurum, and M. macrolepidotum.
-The USFWS has been asked to list E. harryi.
+The USFWS has been asked to list Erimystax harryi.
 We could conceivably encounter these species while sampling for E. fragi.

 f.
-Budget -
+Detailed Budget -

-Budget category Year 1 Year 2 Total
+Budget category Year 1 Year 2 Year 3 Total

 a.
 Salaries & Benefits

-Salary for Graduate Res Assistant 17700 18700 36400

-Benefits 2655 2805 5460
+Graduate Research Assistant 17800 18800 9400 46000

+Benefits 5518 5828 2914 14260

-Total Salary and Benefits 20355 21505 41860
+Total Salary and Benefits 23318 24628 12314 60260

 c.
-Travel 2000 2000 4000
+Travel 2000 2000 0 4000

 d.
-Equipment (seines, buckets, jars) 500 500 1000
+Equipment (seines, buckets, jars) 500 500 0 1000

 e.
-Supplies (preservative, office supplies) 200 200 400
+Supplies (preservative, office supplies) 200 200 200 600

-Total Project Request 23055 24205 47260
+Total Project Request 26018 27328 12514 65860

-UAPB match (unrecovered overhead on salaries) 8043 8498 16541
+Match

-State Non-game Biologist Match (25 h/yr x \$50/h) 1250 1250 2500
+a.
+State Non-game Biologist Match (25

+$h/yr \times $50/h$) 1250 1250 1250 3750

+b.
+Unrecovered Indirect Cost 10573 11167 5584 27324

+c.
+Out of state tuition remission

+(\$221/credit hour) 3094 3094 1547 7735

+Total Match 13667 14261 7131 35059

 Steve Lochmann is an Associate Professor in the Aquaculture/Fisheries Department at the University of Arkansas at Pine Bluff.
 Dr. Lochmann teaches Ichthyology and is responsible for the UAPB teaching collection.
 Dr. Lochmann has been conducting fisheries research for more than 25 years.
 He has collected larval and adult fish in marine, estuarine and freshwater habitats.
-He has worked with darters for more than five years, including captive spawning of yellowcheek darter (E. moorei), culture of larval and juvenile yellowcheek, and has been part of one effort to restock yellowcheek darter into a portion of the Middle Fork of the Little Red River.
+He has worked with darters for more than five years, including captive spawning of Yellowcheek Darter (E. moorei), culture of larval and juvenile Yellowcheek Darter, and has been part of one effort to restock Yellowcheek Darter into a portion of the Middle Fork of the Little Red River from which it was extirpated.
 Dr. Lochmann has a permit from the USFWS to work with Threatened and Endangered Species.
-He has supervised the research of more than a dozen masters students during his 20 years at the University of Arkansas at Pine Bluff.
+He has supervised the research of more than a dozen master's students during his 20 years at the University of Arkansas at Pine Bluff.

 Brian Wagner is the Nongame Aquatics Biologist with the Arkansas Game and Fish Commission.
-He has a Master's Degree in Fisheries from Virginia Tech, and has been involved in aquatic conservation and research with the Commission for 24 years.
-For the past 15 years, he has been the Commission's Nongame Aquatics Biologist.
+He has a Master's Degree in Fisheries from Virginia Tech, and has been involved in aquatic conservation and research with the Commission for 25 years.
+For the past 16 years, he has been the Commission's Nongame Aquatics Biologist.
 Brian coordinates the Commission's Nongame Aquatics Program and has specific oversight of nongame fish and crayfish efforts.
 He is a Certified Fisheries Scientist and has authored or co-authored peer-reviewed publications on sport fish, nongame fish, crayfish, reptiles, and amphibians.
 Brian leads the State Wildlife Grants Crayfish Taxa Team, and is also active on the Fish, Cave, and Invertebrate Taxa Teams.